 Businesses that invest in an economic development project in a "qualified distressed county" and create at least 25 new full-time jobs may qualify for up to $5.5 million in state income tax credits.
 Project tax credits of up to $5 million are based on qualifying costs incurred in connection with the acquisition, construction, rehabilitation and installation of a project.
 Start-up tax credits of up to $500,000 are available for the expense of moving a business from outside Maryland and for the costs of furnishing and equipping the new location.
 The credit can be carried forward 14 years and is refundable, subject to certain limitations.

-Click the Legend button and browse the map below to see where One Maryland jurisdictions are located.
-Or enter an address in the search bar to see if your business falls within a One Maryland jurisdiction.
+Enter an address in the search bar below to see if your business falls within an One Maryland jurisdiction.

 Project Tax Credit